Mohitchotani2000/HealthCareSystem_WithChatbot/README.md

 # HealthCareSystem_WithChatbot
-This is a simple HealthCare System including Chatbot Chatbot is built using IBM Watson Assisant an AI based chatbot There are 4 modules in this project:-
+This is a simple HealthCare System including Chatbot.

+The Chatbot is built using IBM Watson Assisant an AI based chatbot There are 4 modules in this project:-
 1) ADMIN
 2) DOCTOR